kristianhelgesen/samurai-crop-server/README.md

 # samurai-crop-server

-Server for uploading, cropping and rotating images.
+Server for uploading, server side cropping and rotating images.
+To define the crop rectangle client side, use http://croputils.sourceforge.net/